kzhang8850/SoftSysCudAI/README.md

 The next milestone was incorporating CUDA to parallelize the processing and speed up the neural network.
 Transferring from C++ to CUDA, we built a number of simple programs to help understand CUDA programming.
 For instance, [managed_working_example.cu](https://github.com/kzhang8850/SoftSysCudAI/blob/master/managed_working_example.cu) is a testbed for us to understand the [unified memory system](https://devblogs.nvidia.com/unified-memory-in-cuda-6/).

-The most notable obstacle with incorporating CUDA is that of memory.
-Using CUDA means using your graphics card’s computational power to boost your process’s CPU.
-In general, a program will start on a process that utilizes the CPU’s memory to read and write data, as well as perform operations.
-CUDA allows you to switch onto the GPU temporarily instead, thus increasing your read/write/operate speeds significantly.
-The GPU also has the ability to multithread at significantly larger scales than the CPU, thus allowing you to parallelize your program at massively high orders of magnitude.
-Moving from the CPU (the “host”) to the GPU (the “device”) so the GPU’s power can be utilized boils down to a memory issue, as shown by the graphic in Figure 3, which shows a simplified view of the CPU and GPU.
-In order to use CUDAs interface with the GPU, memory must be allocated properly such that the GPU can understand how to interact with it.
-This includes creating unified memory, proper initializations of variables, tagging functions for correct identification of being host-side or device-side, and more.

 ![Unified Memory diagram](https://i.imgur.com/garEErX.png)